singhpriyanka549/todolist/README.md

 #### API URL - https://jsonplaceholder.typicode.com

-API URL is located in the `variables.ts` file and is already imported into the `todos.service.ts` file for you to consume.
+API URL is listed as a constant `SERVER_URL` and a proxy created to prevent any CORS issues.
 The API accepts any of the following request types in the list.

 Also please keep in mind this is a free playground server that allows us to write code against it.
 POST will not actually be stored however you should be able to go through the motions of completing your post and representing that data in your component.
 We understand on refresh the POST item will be gone.